 2. Consistency across all pages

-Maintaining consistency across all the web pages is a given.
+Maintaining consistency across all the web pages is a given and it could be considered part of the site architecture.
 With the exception of your homepage, which can have a different, striking layout to capture the attention of visitors, you need to make sure that all the inner pages are in-sync with the overall theme of your website.
 For this, use the same layout, color palette and even placement of logo and other elements on the page.
 Even the typography needs to be consistent across all the pages, including the homepage.